olamide234/olamide234/README.md

 I'm Olamide Tofade, a software engineer based in Lagos, Nigeria.

 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I have a very good singing voice and yeah, I record a lot of covers of songs I like...
+- ⚡ Fun fact: I am quite an explorer and yeah i enjoy sightseeing with outdoor games

 <p>I have worked with quite a number of tools and technologies which includes:</p>